illiumst/self-replicating-neural-networks/README.md

     - there is also a distance matrix for all-to-all particle comparisons (with distance parameter one of: `MSE`, `MAE` (mean absolute error = mean manhattan) and `MIM` (mean position invariant manhattan))

-- [ ] Same Thing with Soup interactionWe would expect the same behaviour...Influence of interaction with near and far away particles.
+- [ ] Same Thing with Soup interaction.
+We would expect the same behaviour...Influence of interaction with near and far away particles.

-- [ ] How are basins / "attractor areas" shaped?
+      -
-      - Weired.... tbc...
+      -

 - [x] Robustness test with a trained NetworkTraining for high quality fixpoints, compare with the "perfect" fixpoint.
 Average Loss per application step

     - see `journal_robustness.py` for robustness test modeled after cristians robustness-exp (with the exeption that we put noise on the weights).
 Has `synthetic` bool to switch to hand-modeled perfect fixpoint instead of naturally trained ones.

     - Also added two difference between the "time-as-fixpoint" and "time-to-verge" (i.e. to divergence / zero).

     - We might need to consult about the "average loss per application step", as I think application loss get gradually higher the worse the weights get.
 So the average might not tell us much here.

-- [ ] Adjust Self Training so that it favors second order fixpoints-> Second order test implementation (?)
+- [x] Adjust Self Training so that it favors second order fixpoints-> Second order test implementation (?)

 - [x] Barplot over clones -> how many become a fixpoint cs how many diverge per noise level

-- [ ] Box-Plot of Avg.
+- [x] Box-Plot of Avg.
 Distance of clones from parent

+- [ ] Search subspace between two fixpoints by linage(10**-5), check were they end up

+- [ ] How are basins / "attractor areas" shaped?
+      - Weired.... tbc...
+      -

 # Future Todos:

 - [ ] Find a statistik over weight space that provides a better init function
 - [ ] Test this init function on a mnist classifier - just for the lolz
-- [ ]

 ---
 ## Notes: